 Effective case management helps organizations to build strong and trust-based relationships with their clients.
 It is a comprehensive process that is based on planning, communications, resource management, service facilitation, and much more.
 Therefore, companies use many additional software for case management to optimize the outcome for both the customer and the company.
 Today we’re discussing how to perform an effective case management with Salesforce and Microsoft Teams.
 You will learn how to integrate Teams and Salesforce, automate collaboration silos creation for each new case, and much more.

 - Case Management with Salesforce – basic capabilities

-- Perform an effective case management with Microsoft Teams and Salesforce
+- Effective case management with Microsoft Teams and Salesforce

 - Automate processes with Salesforce and Microsoft Teams templates